idebeijer/gameserver-operator/README.md

 - [ ] Configurable security contexts per game. (if it turns out some games need it)
 - [ ] Native backup support using CronJobs.
 - [ ] Auto-update scheduling.

+## Special Thanks

+Special thanks to the [LinuxGSM](https://linuxgsm.com/) maintainers for the tooling and huge catalog of supported games that power this operator.

 ## Contributing